Sports Injury Info

 Make sure you have good shoes.
 Take the time to talk with your certified athletic trainer or family physician to determine your foot type, and spend the money for good athletic shoes.

-And when you start to have pain or discomfort in your achilles, seek treatment early.
+When you start to have pain or discomfort in your achilles, seek treatment early.
 There is nothing worse than letting it go, thinking it will get better on its own, and then realizing, 3 months later, that it is effecting the way you walk and live life.
 Or worse, you suffer an achilles tendon rupture

 A Word of Warning